 Ms. McDonagh is a global nomad who has lived in Zambia, England, Egypt, Ethiopia, Sweden and Canada.
 She graduated with an IB Diploma from high school and has

 worked at schools in Egypt, Ecuador, Turkey and Hong Kong.
 Sharon has taught IB Visual Arts, ToK and Film for many years and finds exploring the process of making things to be infinitely fascinating.
 She graduated from Stockholm University and the Swedish Film Institute and spent many years making film as a professional before becoming a visual arts educator.

 Mr. Sgarbossa started teaching English while collaborating with a charity in Rwanda.
 He has been involved with the United World Colleges (UWC) movement for over twenty years.
 After running short courses in Montenegro and Russia, between 2006 and 2015 he worked at UWC Adriatic.
-He holds a Master’s in International Studies and Diplomacy from the University of Trieste, a Master’s in International Educational Leadership and Change from The Education University of Hong Kong, and a Certificate in Teaching English to Speakers of Other Languages (CELTA).
-He is currently pursuing an English Postgraduate Certificate in Education (PGCE) with the University of Sunderland.
+He holds a Postgraduate Certificate in Education (PGCE) from the University of Sunderland, a Master’s in International Educational Leadership and Change from The Education University of Hong Kong, a Master’s in International Studies and Diplomacy from the University of Trieste, and a Certificate in Teaching English to Speakers of Other Languages (CELTA).

 Trained as a counselor in Carl Roger’s person-centered approach, Mr. Sgarbossa believes that the intellectual development of students should go hand in hand with their personal growth, and is committed to supporting them in discovering and achieving their potential, both inside and outside the classroom.